alerpaschoal/CODARFE/CODARFE Notebook/README.md

 ## How to use it

-After you open the file in your google drive or any other notebook enviroment just follow the steps bellow:
+After you open the file in your google drive or any other notebook environment just follow the steps below:

-### Create a CODARFE instance or load one
+### 1) Create a CODARFE instance or load one

 Create the CODARFE instance by passing to it:
   1. The path to the **predictor** table (count table)